-Commercial development in the Decatur-Hamilton area is primarily located in the Village of Decatur and along the fringes of the village.
-Additional commercial uses are found scattered throughout both townships, though they remain few in number.
-The commercial uses located in the Village of offices, and restaurants constitute the remainder of the commercial uses in the village.
+Commercial development in the Decatur-Hamilton area is primarily located in the Village of Decatur offices, and restaurants constitute the remainder of the commercial uses in the village.
+Commercial and industrial land uses occupy approximately 559 acres or 1.2% of the total area.